 Other representations of the customer feedback loop show this as the last step after implementing changes.
 However, it may be a long time until you can actually act on a particular piece of customer feedback.
 In order to make your customers feel valued, they should get a response to their feedback in a timely manner.

-Mostly following up on customer feedback will be done by the customer support team.
+Mostly following up on user feedback will be done by the customer support team.
 But don’t be shy to reach out and talk to customers directly also as a product manager or UX researcher.

 When I worked at eBay, the community forums were the main channel to communicate new features and gather customer feedback from eBay buyers and sellers.
 Not everybody always agreed with what was being done and discussions were sometimes heated.
 But eBay members always appreciated when a product manager or other members of the product team showed up to listen to their feedback and explain the rationale why changes were made.